 The Board of Directors (the "Board") of Illumina, Inc. (the "Company") has adopted the following Corporate Governance Guidelines (the "Guidelines") to assist the Board in exercising its responsibilities.
 These Guidelines reflect the Board's commitment to building long-term stockholder value with an emphasis on responsible corporate governance.
 These Guidelines are intended to comply with and to supplement those federal and state laws and regulations applicable to the Company, including the Delaware General Corporation Law, the Certificate of Incorporation and Bylaws of the Company, and any applicable rule or regulation of any stock exchange.
+All members of the Board are also subject to and must comply with the Company's Code of Conduct and Insider Trading Policy.
 The Board reserves the right to modify these Guidelines from time to time as it deems necessary or advisable.